Olympiacos F.C.: Friendships

-In 2006, Olympiacos was placed in the top ten of the clubs with the most paying members in the world, holding ninth place, just ahead of Real Madrid.
+In 2006, Olympiacos was among the top ten clubs with the most paying members in the world, holding ninth place, just ahead of Real Madrid.
 As of April 2006, the club had some 83,000 registered members.
 Olympiacos and Red Star Belgrade fans have developed a deep friendship, calling themselves the "Orthodox Brothers".
 Usually, Olympiacos supporters from several fan-clubs attend Red Star's matches, especially against their old rival Partizan, and vice versa.
 More recently, the Orthodox Brothers have started to include fans of Spartak Moscow in their club.

-Olympiacos fans are renowned for their passionate and fervent support to the team, with the atmosphere at home matches regarded as intimidating.
+Olympiacos fans are renowned for their passionate and fervent support of the team, with the atmosphere at home matches regarded as intimidating.
 When they played Newcastle United at home in the 2004–05 UEFA Cup, the match was televised in the United Kingdom on Channel 5 and the guest commentator was former England international Tony Cottee, who was constantly mentioning how great the atmosphere was.
 During the game he was asked whether it was the most atmospheric stadium he had been to and replied: "I'd have to say it probably is.
 You hear a lot about various places and the atmosphere there but when you go you realise it's not all that...
 But this place is the real deal."
-The experienced Czech international winger Jaroslav Plašil paid further testament to the hostile atmosphere created by Olympiacos fans at home before his team Bordeaux visit the Karaiskakis Stadium, where he had played during his time with Monaco and stated, "It was one of the most intense atmospheres I've ever experienced in a stadium, so I expect it will be a bit like hell for us.
+The experienced Czech international winger Jaroslav Plašil paid further testament to the hostile atmosphere created by Olympiacos fans at home before his team, Bordeaux, visited the Karaiskakis Stadium, where he had played during his time with Monaco and stated, "It was one of the most intense atmospheres I've ever experienced in a stadium, so I expect it will be a bit like hell for us.
 Their supporters really can help their team."
 Former Paris Saint-Germain superstar striker Zlatan Ibrahimović spoke of his admiration for Olympiacos supporters after an Olympiacos–Paris Saint-Germain match on 17 September 2013: "They played in front of their fantastic public.
 Olympiacos supporters were amazing.
 My friend Olof Mellberg played here and he talked to me about the supporters.
 I never saw it live, but now I understand.
 It's amazing.
 It's a big advantage for Olympiacos."
 PSG billionaire owner Nasser Al-Khelaifi stated, "I have big respect for the fans here.
 I've never seen fans like Olympiacos' fans in my life."
 PSG and Brazil international winger Lucas Moura in an interview with goal.com stated that Olympiacos home ground was the most intense and heated stadium he's ever played in.